Percussion and Bass

 Percussion and Bass is an album recorded by drummer Jo Jones and bassist Milt Hinton in 1960 and released by the Everest label.

 Reception

-AllMusic reviewer Ken Dryden stated "this historical curiosity, originally recorded for Everest, featues (sic) just the two of them exploring the rhythmic possibilities within a dozen numbers.
+AllMusic reviewer Ken Dryden stated "this historical curiosity, originally recorded for Everest, featu[r]es just the two of them exploring the rhythmic possibilities within a dozen numbers.
 Jones' brushwork is matchless as usual, while Hinton's considerable technique is also apparent. ...
 While the playing time is brief at just 34 minutes, it's great to hear two masters at work".